Context-Aware Indoor Point Cloud Object Generation through User Instructions: Experiments

 Given the fact that EMD and JSD are only capable of assessing the disparity in point distribution, thus merely providing an indirect evaluation of the generative performance, we propose an auxiliary metric to evaluate the quality of generated objects and the performance of language modeling.
 We employ a \pointnext classifier trained on \referitdd to classify the generated objects.
 Furthermore, we observe that objects belonging to certain classes may have analogous shapes, such as \textit{suitcases} and \textit{boxes}.
 To mitigate this problem, we apply the Top-K estimation to classification accuracy, denoted as Acc@$k$.
 This approach allows us to mitigate the false negatives caused by similar shapes.

 \paragraph{Top-K Distance Estimation.} Due to the inherent ambiguity and vagueness in natural language, it is common to encounter multiple potential position matches for a single query.
-This assortment of possible matches can complicate the task of accurately interpreting and responding to user queries.
-To address this challenge, we implement a method known as \emph{Top-K Distance Estimation}, denoted as $\Delta \vect{l}$@$k$.
+For example, when presented with a query like "place a chair in the corner" within a room with four corners, the model may produce four potential correct positions.
+However, only one corner is the true match according to the dataset.
+This array of potential matches adds complexity to accurately understanding and responding to user queries.
+To tackle this issue, we employ a technique called \emph{Top-K Distance Estimation}, referred to as $\Delta \vect{l}$@$k$.

-This method allows the model to gauge its current performance more accurately by considering the Top-K closest match position, rather than relying on a single best match, \eg, IoU.
-By taking into account a range of closely matching responses, the model can better navigate the nuances and ambiguities of natural language, and thus is less likely to be adversely affected by vague descriptions or queries.
+This method allows the model to gauge its current performance more accurately by considering the Top-K closest match position, rather than relying on a single best match.
+By taking into account a range of closely matching responses, the model can better navigate the nuances and ambiguities of natural language and thus is less likely to be adversely affected by vague descriptions or queries.